presianbg/Programming101-Python-2018/README.md

 The course is about learning how to write software with Python.
 It's perfect for people that are going to start as junior developers afterwards.

-Key things, that are going to be covered in the course:
+Key topics, that are going to be covered in the course:

 * Working with Linux-based operating system.
 * The Python programming language.